idemeum/docs-idemeum/docs-source/overview/flowcomparison.md

 # Login Flows Comparison Matrix

-In previous sections we reviewed **one-click**, **biometric**, and **mobile app** login flows in detail.
+In previous sections we reviewed **one-click**, **biometric**, and **idemeum app** login flows in detail.
 Let's take a look at the comparison table that will help you choose what login flow is best suited for your user experience and technical requirements.

 ![Login flows comparison](/assets/flows-comparison/flows-comparison.png)